juliatan/movie-browser/README.md

   dependencies and so on).
 - Start the Expo server in terminal with `expo start`.
 - There is mock OMD API data defined in [`mockData.js`](./mockData.js) if you don't want to use the API.
-- Note that I've left my OMD API key in there for ease of testing - you should get your own, it's free!
+- Note that I've left my OMD API key in there for ease of testing - you should get your own, it's free (or at the very least, don't misuse this key)!

 ## Testing suite